Caitriona71/symphonyblogcb/README.md

 ### Project Creator

-- As the **project creator** I need to create the base setup of the application so that other features can be added.
+- As **project creator** I need to create the base setup of the application so that other features can be added.

 ### Admin/Site Staff